 Welcome to my website!

-Before joining ETH, I obtained a Ph.D. in Control and Dynamical Systems at the Department of Computing and Mathematical Sciences at Caltech, where I worked under the advice of Prof. John Doyle.
+Before joining Stanford, I spent a year as a postdoctoral fellow at the AI Center at ETH Zurich.
+I obtained a Ph.D. in Control and Dynamical Systems from the Department of Computing and Mathematical Sciences at Caltech, where I worked under the advice of Prof. John Doyle.
 My thesis was awarded with the Milton and Francis Clauser Doctoral Prize, which recognizes the best Ph.D. dissertation of the academic year across all disciplines at Caltech.
 During my Ph.D., I was awarded a D. E. Shaw Exploration Fellowship and an Amazon AI4Science Fellowship.
+My research has been recognized with the 2024 Best Paper Award at IEEE Transactions on Control of Network Systems, and the 2022 Best Student Paper Award at the IEEE International Conference on Control & Automation.
 I also had the honor to have been invited to both EECS Rising Stars and CPS Rising Stars workshops, and I am proud to have been named a fellow of the LEAP Alliance, whose goal is to increase diversity across the field of computing.
-Prior to starting my Ph.D., I received a B.Sc. in Aerospace Engineering from the Polytechnic University of Madrid in 2016 and a M.Sc. in Space Engineering from Caltech in 2017.
+Prior to starting my Ph.D., I received a B.Sc. in Aerospace Engineering from the Technical University of Madrid in 2016 and a M.Sc. in Space Engineering from Caltech in 2017.